Katolus/functions/README.md

 `functions-cli` is a utility package written in Python.
 It is built to help the developer code, test and deploy FaaS (Function as a Service) resources.

 It is using `docker` to build and orchestrate the functions locally.
 To deploy them to any of the cloud providers you need to have relevant software installed and appropriate authorization to deploy them.

+## Features

+### Locally
+- Build a **locally** stored cloud function using Docker.
+- Generate a new directory for starting new cloud functions.
+Two types `http`/`pubsub`.
+- Log the interaction with the cloud functions in a locally stored log file.

+### GCP
+- Deploy functions to GCP as cloud functions.

 ## Compatibility